RussellAbraham/lotide/README.md

   - `arr2` (Array): The second array to compare.
 - Returns: `true` if the arrays are equal, `false` otherwise.

+### `eqObjects(object1, object2)`

+- Description: Checks if two objects have identical keys with identical values.
+- Parameters:
+  - `object1` (Object): The first object to compare.
+  - `object2` (Object): The second object to compare.
+- Returns: Returns true if both objects have identical keys with identical values, otherwise false.

 ### `letterPositions(sentence)`

 - Description: Returns an object that maps each letter in the input sentence to an array of its positions.